neurodroid/stimfit/doc/sphinx/linux_install_guide/requirement.rst

 Download the Stimfit source code
 ================================

 You can download the latest development code for `Stimfit <http://www.stimfit.org>`_ from the `Github code repository <https://github.com/neurodroid/stimfit/>`_.
-For that, simply type from your current $HOME directory:
+For that, type from your current $HOME directory:

 ::